-Our business is also currently negotiating a service agreement with Regensburg University, Germany for access to "waste" samples of various human cancers and serum and urine from individuals with cancers.
+We have entered into a service agreement with Regensburg University, Germany for access to "waste" samples of various human cancers and serum and urine from individuals with cancers.
 The collection, preparation, storage, and transfer of these materials are subject to the investigational review board of the University, which operates under the requirements of the Free State of Bavaria.
 The materials are anonymized by the personnel by the University so that the business has no way to link clinical samples to any individuals.
 This process is in compliance with the requirements of the CRADA and with FDA regulations concerning the study of clinical material.